Free early education and childcare for 2-year-olds

 - Your child's first and last name

 - Your child's date of birth

 - Your National Insurance (NI) number or National Asylum Support Service (NASS) number

 - Your name and address

 - Your date of birth

-If you are eligible, you will be given a Reference Number which you will need to give to your chosen childcare provider.
+If you are eligible, you will be given a reference number / code which you will need to give to your chosen childcare provider.
 This number will allow the provider to offer you a free place.

 Places are also available if:

-- Your child has a current Statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (EHCP); or
+- Your child has a current Education, Health and Care Plan (EHCP); or

 - You have adopted your child or you have a special guardianship order or residence order to care for them or